Mukhlesur Rahman Chowdhury

 Mukhlesur Rahman Chowdhury (মোখলেসুর রহমান চৌধুরী), also known as Mokhles Chowdhury, is a Bangladeshi journalist and editor.
 He served as Press Secretary of the President Iajuddin Ahmed.
 Mukhles Chowdhury performed as an advisor to the President Iajuddin Ahmed during the Caretaker Government established in October 2006.

 Early life and education

 Mukhlesur Rahman Chowdhury was born to Sharifa Aziz Chowdhury and Azizur Rahman Chowdhury, editor-in-chief of the Weekly Prekshit.
 He has five brothers and one sister.
 Their ancestral village is Katihara in Lakhai Upazila.

 Chowdhury received his master's in mass communication and journalism from the University of Dhaka.
-He did research with distinction at King's College, University of London, under King's-UNHCR Scholarship.
+He did research with distinction at King's College London, under King's-UNHCR Scholarship.

 Career

 In January 1991, he became special correspondent for the Ajker Kagoj.
 In September 1991, he became a diplomatic correspondent for the Dainik Dinkal.
 In 1993, he became a correspondent for Upali Newspapers of Sri Lanka.

 In December 2003, Chowdhury was elected President of the Overseas Correspondents' Association Bangladesh-OCAB (Foreign Journalists Association) for 2004.
 He was the first Joint Secretary General of the Commonwealth Journalists Association (CJA), Bangladesh.

 Chowdhury was appointed press secretary by President Iajuddin Ahmed, serving from December 2004 to November 2006.
 On 13 November 2006, after President Ahmed took on the responsibility as Chief Advisor of the Caretaker Government, he appointed Chowdhury as one of his advisors, with the status of a Minister of State.

 From November 2006 to January 2007, when an acute national political impasses arose in Bangladesh out of uncertainty about Parliamentary elections, he performed the role of the President's special envoy in the negotiation process.
 He tried to reconcile issues between the two opposition leaders, Begum Khaleda Zia of the Bangladesh Nationalist Party, and Sheikh Hasina of the Awami League.